Adamad7/WebAppsProgrammingProject/README.md

 - Image slider - [jonraasch.com/blog/a-simple-jquery-slideshow](jonraasch.com/blog/a-simple-jquery-slideshow)

-This project has been a significant step forward in my web development journey, allowing me to explore more advanced concepts and technologies.
-I'm excited to share it with the community and receive feedback.
+This project has been a significant step forward in my web development journey, allowing me to explore more advanced concepts and technologies like PHP and using advanced web Laravel web framework.